 Police need a warrant before they can search a home, unless an exception to the warrant requirement applies.
 One such exception is consent: If someone with control over the property agrees to a police search request, the subsequent search is legal.
-Someone with “control” over the property includes a resident of the home, but not a visitor.
-For example, homeowners clearly have control over their homes and the power to agree to a search, but a houseguest or other temporary visitor would not.
+Someone with “control” over the property includes a resident of the home, but not someone who is clearly a momentary visitor.
 (For more on guests, see Ignorance Isn’t Bliss: When Police Search a Home With Only a Guest’s Consent.)

 But even when it’s clear that someone has authority to consent to a police search, that person doesn’t necessarily have authority to allow the police to search all parts of the home.
 This issue frequently arises with roommates, who might share certain areas of the home but not others (such as their bedrooms).
 When police come knocking at the door and find only one cotenant or roommate home who readily invites the officers in to take a look, is the consent sufficient?
 If so, what is the scope of that invitation?
 Where, exactly, can the police search?

 The police can enter a home when only one occupant of several is present and consents—the agreement of any other occupant isn’t needed.
 For example, if college students Alex and Brian share an apartment and the police ask to enter when only Alex is home, his consent is all that’s needed to make their entry legal.

 To learn about what happens when there's conflicting consent, see If my roommate tells the cops they can come in, but I tell them they can’t, can they?

 One Roommate Consents: Where May the Police Search?

 In general, the police may search all parts of the home that the person who gave consent uses.
 So, they can search any part of the premises the consenting party occupies (such as that person’s private room) and any areas of the home where all roommates or tenants have access.
 Shared areas generally include places like the living room and kitchen.